Built by the technician who got tired of writing reports at midnight.

 The platform began inside the contractor that needed it.

-Ferguson Fire Protection LLC is a Service-Disabled Veteran-Owned Small Business in Bardstown, Kentucky.
+Ferguson Fire Protection LLC is a contractor in Bardstown, Kentucky.
 Cody founded it after his service ended.
 It services kitchen-suppression systems, sprinkler and standpipe ITM, fire alarm, fire doors, smoke and fire dampers, and the rest of the NFPA-governed work that keeps commercial buildings legal to operate.

 Guspora started as the internal tool FFP technicians used in the field.
 It grew until it was bigger than the company it was built inside.
 On April 17, 2026, it was formally separated and established as Guspora LLC, an independent Kentucky company that licenses the Guspora trademarks from Cody personally and operates as the platform vendor for FFP and every other customer who runs on it.

 FFP and Guspora share a founder, an address, and a commitment to the trades.
 They are otherwise independent companies.
-FFP keeps its own federal credentials and procurement registrations; Guspora is the software vendor that happens to know exactly what the contractor side needs because it was built there.
+Guspora is the software vendor that happens to know exactly what the contractor side needs because it was built there.

 That lineage is part of who is building this.
 It is not a marketing badge.
-The platform stands on what it does for the field; the SDVOSB framing is here for the buyers who need to know it before procurement says yes.
+The platform stands on what it does for the field: service records, compliance workflows, paperwork, approvals, and AI-assisted operations around the same record.

 The trades software market is full of products that handle one slice of one trade.
 Sprinkler ITM software.
 Hood cleaning software.
 Backflow testing software.
 Plenty of options if a contractor only does one thing.